Los Angeles & San Pedro Railroad: Acquisition by Southern Pacific

 This not only allowed the SP to acquire a money-making railroad, but also gave the company a monopoly of port facilities at Wilmington until that monopoly was broken by the Los Angeles Terminal Railway twenty years later.

-After the Southern Pacific Acquisition
+After the Southern Pacific acquisition

 From this initial beginning, the Southern Pacific built a station at San Fernando Road just north of the city of Los Angeles, called the River Station.
 It then constructed a 25 mi line northward to San Fernando, which would eventually be connected to its line from San Francisco.
 It also constructed a line 25 mi east to Spadra, a community east of Pomona; this line would eventually connect to the Southern Pacific southern route main line.
 Finally it built a line south east to Anaheim, which opened in January, 1875.

 With the completion of the main line to Los Angeles on September 9, 1876, the Southern Pacific Railway had a complete monopoly on Los Angeles rail transportation, in the city area and to the harbor.
+This would go on to be broken by the arrival of the Atchison, Topeka and Santa Fe Railway to the ports in the 1920s, though the San Pedro Branch remained a vital rail line.

+The line would be sold by SP, which was suffering from financial difficulties, to a new county-run transportation authority in 1994.
+The Alameda Corridor Transportation Authority was tasked to upgrade the old Los Angeles & San Pedro right of way to a grade-separated high-quality freight link, which began service in 2002.